rdp-studio/futuremc-launcher-assets/README.md

-# futuremc-launcher-assets
+# FutureMC Launcher Assets

-FutureMC Launcher Assets
+This repo is used for FutureMC Launcher.